nadacoder2021/GoodGym/README.md

 1. Run `yarn install` in the repository's root directory.
 2. Run `yarn install` in the `frontend` directory.
 3. Run `bundle install` in the `backend` directory.
+4. Run `rails db:migrate db:seed` in the `backend` directory to create and populate the project's database.
-4. Run `yarn start` in the repository's root directory.
+5. Run `yarn start` in the repository's root directory.
 This will start both the frontend and backend (you can run them separately if you want to) and open the app at [http://localhost:3000](http://localhost:3000).

 You can access the GraphIQL interface of the Rails app at [http://localhost:3001/graphql](http://localhost:3000/graphql).